snotskie/ttrpg/site/src/index.md

 **Blessed by Voices:** Once per scene, you may spend $2$ Blessings to learn more about a character, place, or fact than would normally be possible.
 This knowledge may come with consequences.

-**Blessed by Family:** You may spend $2$ Blessings to attack recklessly, using History for a violent Contest instead of Hurt as usual.
+**Blessed by Family:** You may spend $2$ Blessings to attack recklessly, using Home or History for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.

 **Blessed by Self-Acceptance:** While you are Uncool, you may spend $1$ Blessing to roll a Check using a different Basic Stat than normal.
 Then if the Check succeeds, you are no longer Uncool.

 **Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of Blessings as a donation or act of service to the place.
 The more Blessings spent this way, the greater a possible later boon may be, determined by the DM.

-**Blessed by Steadfastness:** When you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $2$ Blessings, instead of the usual amount.
+**Blessed by Dedication:** When you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $2$ Blessings, instead of the usual amount.

 **Mercurial Blessing:** When you succeed a Check or win a Contest by less than $5$ while acting directly contrary to how your Hero would, gain $1$ Blessing.